jhumelsine/jhumelsine.github.io/_posts/2026-04-05-ai-and-developer.md

     * Directing it like an Architect or Tech Lead.
     * If directing, you’ll need to learn Software Engineering skills, such as Design Patterns, Practices/Procedures like TDD, BDD, etc. Organization such as DDD.
 You may not have to know how to do these directly, but you may need to know how to do them well enough to direct the AI and evaluation what it has produced.
 I suspect you'll need these, in which case most of my blog entries will be useful and possibly even more important.
 However, if AI learns and understands these on its own, much like Data Structure implementation specifics or details lower in the stack, they may not be as important day-to-day.
 Maybe instead of supporting future software engineers, my blogs become an archive of what we used to do before Ai took over.
     * https://ian-cooper.writeas.com/coding-is-dead-long-live-programming
-* Take new assignments:
-    * Could be internal, such as my rotations into QA and BA.
-    * Could be external.
-Consider moving to a new company when there's a good opportunity.
-Remember, you're a mercenary.
-I've worked in companies the size of a few dozen to over 100,000.
-The dynamics are different.
-At the behemoth, I used to joke that if the various departments and divisions focused as much upon the competition as they did upon each other, then we would have completely annihilated the competition rather than being concerned that another division got the credit for something that probably didn't matter in the broader market.
-Then I moved to a start up as employee 200.
-So much organizational overhead disappeared.
-We were all rowing in the same direction ... in one very small boat.
-Eventually that boat sank.
-The behemoth is still lumbering along.
-* Keep list of accomplishments.
-* Stories.
-What you have done.
-Good for your current job and the future job too.
-* You’re a mercenary
-* Don’t expect loyalty from your employer.
-Follow up to finding a job.
-It’s not personal, just business.
-* You’ll learn more by teaching or explaining something.
-The Pitt – See one.
-Do one.
-Teach one.
-(SODOTO).
-It places you in a different frame of mine, much like Rubber Ducking.
-You may be surprised by how much you actually know or understand something.
-You may get questions or feedback that makes you think even more about something that helps you gain even better understanding.
-This applies to almost anything, technology, processes, patterns, business domain, etc.
-* When accepting a position, try to stay for at least a year.

-# Continuing Education
-Use LLMs thoughtfully and strategically to understand the business and technology but verify anything it produces.
-They hallucinate/confabulate results.

-Use LLMs to summarize complex online company documents.
-Use LLMs to give you an understanding of what some legacy code does.
-However, do not put any company proprietary content, documentation or code, in a generic LLM, such as ChatGPT.
-We don't know how it might absorb that content and redistribute it.
-Ask your mentor/manager which LLMs you can safely use.
-Hopefully, your new employer has a company-approved LLM that you can use safely.

-For the most part, process in obtaining a Computer Science degree is basically getting a scoped and well-defined problem assignment, completing it, and then handing it in the following week.
-You tend the be the only person doing the implementation.
-The main goal is to get the right answer.
-You'll may never look at it again.

-Things will change from your academic career to your business career.
-The questions will be broader and less well defined.
-The answers will be fuzzy.
-The customer won't be able to describe what they want, but they'll know it when they see it.
-Or more likely, they tell you that what they see isn't what they wanted.
-You’re not in it alone.
-You’re part of a team.
-Solve problems together.
-You can look for solutions anywhere.

 MORE:
 AI will remove toil, and I think that writing the code is or will considered toil.